dog-broad/OS_Notes/OS.md

   - Both processes can perform these actions concurrently.

 - **Example: Producer-Consumer Problem:**
   - In scenarios where a producer creates goods consumed by a consumer, shared memory acts as a buffer for their interaction.
+In simple words, the producer produces goods and places them in the buffer, and the consumer consumes them from the buffer.
-  - Ensures synchronization between producer and consumer processes to avoid consuming empty buffer or overfilling it.
+  - Synchronization is maintained between producer and consumer processes to avoid consuming empty buffer or overfilling it.

 **Message Passing IPC:**